hanfak/spring-boot-example/README.md

 10. Add logging using slf4j and logback (via spring)
     - xml used to defined custom log output
     - can see in console

-### Others

 11. Extract repository to usecase
     - The controller should not have any knowledge of what happens to the request.
 This should be passed to elsehwere.
+    - Usecase will do all the app logic, call 3rd party api/db all via interfaces.
+        - Will do stuff and return somthing that needs to be part of response
-    - Use
+        - Can be
+    - Usecase implements interface which is called by controller, although does not need to as out layer (controller) does depend on inner layer (usecase) DIP

+### Others

 - Example of using dto
 - Example using presenter to package response and send it to controller
 - Handle different exceptions using custom exceptions